-I know people worry that it will make you seem remorseful about what you posted and like you back down on your opinions, but that isn't true.
+I know people worry that them seem sorry about what they posted and like they backed down on their opinions, but that isn't true.
 Think of the last celebrity or CEO who said something that offended you.
 They probably took those words down and apologized.
 If so, did you believe the apology?
 Probably not.

 Deleting isn't about apologizing.
 It's about calming everyone down.
 It makes it harder for people who are dwelling on the issue to come back and comment on it.
 While it's still up, people can keep replying to the original post and each other.
 It keeps getting worse.

 A lot of times they are waiting for a reaction from you, so if you say nothing, then they'll quickly run out of things to say as well.

 You can't control what people pass around, but you can control what is and isn't posted on your accounts.
 So surround yourself with positivity by focusing on the positive things, instead of the way people are tearing you down.

 A lot of times when you try to defend your actions, you wind up looking more stupid to people and making them mock you more.
 The goal is not to win the argument.
 It's to make everyone forget, so you can be left in peace.
 You likely can't win the argument.
 But you can make people forget that they were arguing with you in the first place.

 All this reminds me of the time that I saw an author respond to a book review, flaming the person and insisting that they take the review down.
 At first, it was just an argument between the two of them.
 But she kept coming back, kept trying to defend her book and how the review was unfair.